Sabrina: The Animated Series: Production

 Sabrina had previously appeared in an animated format on The Archie Show (animated by Filmation), but the popularity of the live-action Sabrina the Teenage Witch sitcom formed part of the basis for this spin-off series.
 The series was developed by Savage Steve Holland and Kat Likkel and Holland served as showrunner and executive producer of the series.
 As such, the series reflected some of the irreverent style of humor seen in Eek!
 The Cat.
-Celebrity voice cameos in this series included Mr. T, Long John Baldry and "Weird Al" Yankovic.
+Celebrity voice cameos in this series included Downtown Julie Brown, Mr. T, Long John Baldry and "Weird Al" Yankovic.
 Melissa Joan Hart, who starred as Sabrina in the live-action sitcom, served as producer of this series, but her younger sister, Emily Hart (who played the recurring character Amanda on the sitcom), voiced Sabrina.
 Melissa instead voiced Sabrina's two aunts, Hilda and Zelda, originally played on the live-action series by Beth Broderick and Caroline Rhea, respectively.
 Nick Bakay reprises his role as Salem from the live-action series.
 The theme music is performed by the Irish girl group B*Witched.

 The series was announced to be in production in November 1998, where 65 episodes were commissioned by Disney to air on UPN's then-upcoming Disney block, and would also air on ABC.
-Disney's Buena Vista Television were announced as the distributor, while DIC Entertainment and Viacom Consumer Products would handle and share merchandising rights.
-In January 1999, Disney's international sales distributor Buena Vista International Television were confirmed as worldwide distributor of the series.
+Disney's Buena Vista Television was announced as the television distributor for the series while DIC Entertainment and Viacom Consumer Products would share merchandising rights.
+In January 1999, it was announced that Buena Vista International Television would handle international television sale rights.
+Disney's rights to the series expired in 2004, and the rights were sold back to DIC.